Rosetta Sherwood Hall

-Rosetta Sherwood Hall (September 19, 1865 – April 5, 1951) was a medical missionary and educator.
+Rosetta Sherwood Hall (September 19, 1865 – April 5, 1951) was an American medical missionary and educator.
 She founded the Pyongyang School for the Deaf and Blind.
-Dr. Hall spent forty-four years in Korea, helping develop educational resources for disabled Koreans and implementing women's medical training.
+Hall spent forty-four years in Korea, helping develop educational resources for disabled Koreans and implementing women's medical training.

 Early life and education

 Rosetta Sherwood was born on September 19, 1865, in Liberty, New York, the eldest child of English immigrants, Phoebe (née Gildersleeve) and Rosevelt Rensler Sherwood.
 She graduated from Oswego State Normal School in 1883 and worked as a local school teacher.
 After attending an 1886 visiting-lecture about the need for medical missions in India, she enrolled in the Woman's Medical College of Pennsylvania.
 She graduated with her medical degree by 1889.

 Career

-She founded the Baldwin Dispensary in Seoul (renamed the Lilian Harris Memorial Hospital).
+Hall founded the Baldwin Dispensary in Seoul (renamed the Lilian Harris Memorial Hospital).
 In 1894, she initiated the teaching of sight-impaired people in Korea by teaching a blind girl, using a modification of Braille that she had developed.
-In 1899 she established the Edith Margaret Memorial Wing of the Women's Dispensary (Pyongyang).
+In 1899, she established the Edith Margaret Memorial Wing of the Women's Dispensary (Pyongyang).
 In 1909, she established the Pyongyang School for the Deaf and Blind.
-Along with two Korean doctors (Dr. Taik Won Kim and his wife, Dr. Chung-Hee Kil), she founded the Chosun Women's Medical Training Institute in 1928, intending to elevate it to a Women's Medical School.
-After Hall’s retirement, Dr. Taik Won Kim and Dr. Chung-Hee Kil took charge of the Women’s Medical Training Institute from 1933 to 1937.
-This institute became Kyungsung Women's Medical School in 1938 thanks to the financial contribution of Kim Jong Ick.
-It became co-educational school in 1957.
-Currently, it has developed into one of the leading medical schools in Korea, Korea University College of Medicine.
+Along with two Korean doctors, Taik Won Kim and his wife, Chung-Hee Kil, she founded the Chosun Women's Medical Training Institute in 1928.
+After Hall’s retirement, Kim and Kil took charge of the Women’s Medical Training Institute from 1933 to 1937.
 In 1933 she left Korea.